-With this capability ; we can address many issues related to its past life or lives of the Buddha and his disciples.
-With this abhinna, even scriptural truths can be tested.
+With this ability; we can address many issues related to the past life or lives of the Buddha and his disciples.
+With this Abhinna, even scriptural truths can be tested.

-Namely: the ability to see what would happen in the future, allow a person to see objects or beings heavenly and earthly, far or near, the invisible.
-Having the capacity to know about the death and birth of beings , why there are beings who are born miserable, suffering, or being born in nature hell, born fun, happy or born into paradise.
+Namely: the ability to see what would happen in the future, allowing a person to see objects or beings heavenly and earthly, far or near, and invisible.
+Having the capacity to know about the death and birth of beings, why there are beings who are born miserable, suffering, or being born in nature hell, born fun, happy or born into paradise.

-With Eyes god (Dibbacakkhu ) ; we can help one to see births beings, why someone fared like this and that, why someone ugly, handsome, beautiful, healthy and so on.
+With Eyes god (Dibbacakkhu); we can help one to see births beings, why someone fared like this and that, why someone is ugly, handsome, beautiful, healthy, and so on.
 We also can determine a person’s life in the future, track the whereabouts of a person after death and where he will be reborn in accordance with the present karma.
 You can also prove yourself whether 31 realms was true or not and so on.